bhagyashree-ap/svg-language-modelling/README.md

 - Train the best model, generate samples, compute metrics, and save artifacts on Colab (Part 4).

 Workflow:
-Part 1: run locally to preprocess SVGs, train tokenizer and produce tokenized datasets.
+Part 1: Run locally to preprocess SVGs, train tokenizer, and produce tokenized datasets.
-Parts 2, 3, 4: run on Google Colab using the Drive folder produced by Part 1.
+Parts 2, 3, 4: Run on Google Colab using the Drive folder produced by Part 1.

 Folder Structure: